Sahil-3210/Money-Game/README.md

 <h1>Money Game</h1>
 This is a simple command-line slot machine game implemented in JavaScript.
 Players can deposit money, choose the number of lines to bet on, set their bet per line, and spin the reels.
-The game calculates winnings based on the combinations of symbols on the bet lines.<br>
+The game calculates winnings based on the combinations of symbols on the bet lines.<br><br>

 <h2>Features</h2>
 Deposit money to start playing.<br>